Vamusmart/Dice-Roll/README.md

 This is a simple dice game with much simple game rules:

--All you have to do is roll the dice and try to avoid the number 1 otherwise your opponent player wins;
+- All you have to do is roll the dice and try to avoid the number 1 otherwise your opponent player wins;
 - Wins the player that reaches 20 points.